nametable/rpi-alarm-system/docs/wiring.md

 # Wiring

 Wiring of the Pi is fairly straightforward.
-Pins 4 and 6 are 5v and ground respectively.
+Pins 4 and 6 on the Raspberry Pi 3 are 5v and ground respectively.
 Pin 3 (BCM 2), can be used as a GPIO output to control the relay.
 The relay can control a bell or anything really by acting as a switch.
 ![Wiring Diagram](https://github.com/nametable/rpi-alarm-system/blob/master/docs/Pi_WiringDiagram.png)
-Below is the output from ```gpio readall```
+Below is the output from ```gpio readall``` which contains a nice pinout.
+This software uses SDA.1 as a digital output.
 ```
 +-----+-----+---------+------+---+---Pi 3---+---+------+---------+-----+-----+
  | BCM | wPi |   Name  | Mode | V | Physical | V | Mode | Name    | wPi | BCM |